jonasbn/punydecode/README.md

 - `0` success, provided string has been decoded and printed

-- `1` failure not argument provided or data from STDIN
+- `1` failure no argument provided or data from STDIN

 - `2` failure reading from STDIN